-On the 28th June 2012 there was a short duration very intense rainfall event that followed a number of days and weeks of significant rain.
-It is believed that the ground was saturated and green field runoff rates would have consequently been higher than usual.
-Two residential properties suffered internal flooding to a depth of approximately 250mm; the floodwater was not believed to be running at a high velocity.
+On the 28th June 2012 there was a duration very intense rainfall that followed a number of days and weeks of significant heavy rain.
+The ground was saturated and a significant amount of green field runoff was experienced within the area.
+A number of residential properties are believed to have suffered flooding; the floodwater however was not reported to be running at a significant velocity.